Join TAM Council

 Learn more about what TAM looks for in a Councilor, a Councilor's roles and responsibilites, and the self-nomination form for TAM Council

 TAM's Board of Directors meets annually to determine the council's needs based on TAM’s strategic plan.
 TAM’s Nominating Committee works to actively seek out potential board members who may possess the skills, time, and leadership qualities that TAM needs in order to fulfill their mission.
+Preference will be given to those who are involved or engaged with our Affinity Groups or standing Committees, such as Program Committee, Local Host Committee, etc.

-This term, TAM seeks prospective councilors with skills in:
+Currently, TAM seeks prospective councilors with skills in:

 - Marketing & Communications